 - Remove the Helmet from your head and turn upside down. - Locate adjustment area identified by three lock tabs on each side of the headband.
 Letters indicate the position you are selecting to assure equal adjustments on each side.
-You must adjust each side equally, to assure the ratchet strap stayed centered on the back of the head. - Slide the strap forward or backward to the desired "lettered" position and snap the strap into place. - Our headband will accommodate head sizes 5 1/2 to 9.
+You must adjust each side equally, to assure the ratchet strap stayed centered on the back of the head. - Slide the strap forward or backward to the desired "lettered" position and snap the strap into place. - Our headband for American Classic, Heritage and Legacy will accommodate head sizes 5 1/2 to 8 3/4. - Our headband for Legend X will accommodate head sizes 5 1/2 to 9 1/2.